open-telemetry/oteps/text/0156-columnar-encoding.md

 to `OtlpArrowPayload` has been designed to be reversible in order to be able to implement an OTLP Arrow -> OTLP receiver.

-> **Explanation on the Arrow Schema representation**: As there is no standard textual representation of schema arrows, we use a relatively simple YAML representation.
-The name of the Arrow columns are represented as a YAML key.
+> **Interpretation of the Arrow Schema representation** used in the next section: As there is no standard textual
+> representation of schema arrows, we use a relatively simple YAML representation.
+The name of the Arrow columns are
+> represented as a YAML key.
 The value of the YAML key represents the Arrow data type.
-Complex types are specified as comments (e.g. arrow map, sparse union).
-The notation `string_dictionary | string` or `binary_dictionary | binary` represents columns which are by default of dictionary type (string or binary) and which can evolve dynamically in non-dictionary form when the cardinality of the corresponding column exceeds a certain threshold (usually 2^16).
-YAML alias and anchor are used to avoid duplication of the same schema definition.
+Complex types are specified
+> as comments (e.g. arrow map, sparse union).
+The notation `string_dictionary | string` or `binary_dictionary | binary`
+> represents columns which are by default of dictionary type (string or binary) and which can evolve dynamically in
+> non-dictionary form when the cardinality of the corresponding column exceeds a certain threshold (usually 2^16).
+> YAML alias and anchor are used to avoid duplication of the same schema definition.

 #### Attribute Representation